Characters of the Fatal Fury series: Hwa Jai

 In Fatal Fury 2, Hwa Jai is one of the characters from the original game who gets defeated by an unknown challenger (Wolfgang Krauser).
 He is apparently hospitalized and visited by Joe Higashi, as seen in Joe's ending in the game and in Fatal Fury Special.
 He makes further cameos in the subsequent Fatal Fury games (Fatal Fury 3, Real Bout, Real Bout Special and Real Bout 2) as Joe's training partner and trainer.
 Despite having been absent since his original appearance as an opponent character in Fatal Fury, Hwa Jai has been confirmed to return in The King of Fighters XIII and marks the first time the character has been playable.
 Kim, following his "reform" of his previous teammates (Chang Koehan and Choi Bounge), seeks out Hwa Jai and Raiden as he believes they still work under Geese Howard.
 It is not the case as Geese had returned to America long ago but Raiden manages to talk Hwa Jai into joining the team to bolster their reputations as fighters.
 Hwa Jai accepts, partially due to wanting to fight Joe once again.

 Joe Higashi

+Joe Higashi (ジョー・ヒガシ, Jō Higashi) first appears in Fatal Fury: King of Fighters as one of the three playable characters along with Andy and Terry Bogard.
+The plot features Joe allying with the Bogard brothers to enter the King of Fighters tournament and then defeat the host Geese Howard, who killed the Bogard brothers' father.
+In the tournament, Joe also beats his Muay Thai rival Hwa Jai, and they both become friends.
+In Fatal Fury 2, Joe learns that Hwa Jai was beaten by the new King of Fighters host Wolfgang Krauser and enters the tournament to avenge him.
+Fatal Fury 3: Road to the Final Victory and Real Bout Fatal Fury end the fight between Joe and the Bogard and Geese, who dies falling from the Geese Tower.
+The two following games, Real Bout Fatal Fury Special and Real Bout Fatal Fury 2: The Newcomers also feature Joe as a playable character but none of them contain a storyline.
+Fatal Fury: Wild Ambition retells the events from the first game, but with characters who would appear later.
+Joe returns in City of the Wolves, now training Preecha as his student and assisting Cheng Sinzan with producing a biopic about his life, The Legend of Joe.